Blue Bridge (Washington): History

 The bridge was first proposed in 1949 as the previous bridge (commonly referred to as the "Green Bridge") was unable to handle the 10,000+ cars that were crossing it daily.
 Work on the bridge was begun on September 19, 1951.
 Work was completed in the summer of 1954 with a total cost of about $7.1 million.
 The bridge was dedicated without an official name on July 30, 1954.
 The "Pioneer Memorial Bridge" moniker was chosen in a radio contest in 1967, but locals used their own nicknames.
 After the bridge was repainted from green to blue, the "Blue Bridge" moniker became the most popular among Tri-City residents.
 A 15 by 25 ft United States flag flies atop the bridge, which was added during the re-decking of the bridge in 1986 through a donation drive sponsored by the Shriners.

-It was listed on the National Register of Historic Places in 2002.
+In 2002, the bridge was listed on the National Register of Historic Places.

 During rush hour, the junction of U.S Route 395 and State Route 240 on the southbound side of the bridge is especially crowded.
 Late in 2005, it was announced that funding had been obtained in order to remedy the situation, by modifying the approaches and exits to the bridge, especially at the Highway 395 southbound exit on the Kennewick side of the bridge.
 This included constructing two roundabouts in place of the usual cloverleaf pattern.
 Construction began February 23 and was completed in October 2009.

-In 2002, the bridge was listed on the National Register of Historic Places (#02000241).
+A year-long repainting and repair project lasted from January 2024 to January 2025, with traffic restrictions from February to December.
+The bridge was repainted in the same Air Force Blue color as before.